secretstartups/handbook/content/handbook/support/readiness/operations/docs/gitlab/contact_management_projects.md

 To invite the users, do the following:

-1. Click `Project information` on the top-left hand side of the page
-1. Click `Members` on the top-left hand side of the page (under `Project information`)
+1. Select `Manage > Members` from the menu in the left hand side of the page
 1. Click the blue `Invite members` button at the top-right hand side of the page
 1. Enter the email(s) to use under the `Username or email address` text box
 1. Under `Select a role`, select `Developer`